Wartori54/VidPlayer/Docs/api/Celeste.Mod.VidPlayer.VidPlayerEntityLua.LuaHandle.md

 A handle usable in lua to manipulate VidPlayerEntities Call `RemoveSelf` on this to remove the entity.
 This handle won't be functional after the call.
+You can also control the player with the properties and methods below.

 ```csharp
 public class VidPlayerEntityLua.LuaHandle